Akbarabi/Exam12RPL1/README.md

 ## 🌟 Key Features
 - **CRUD Operations:** Manage data with Create, Read, Update, and Delete operations using Express and Laragon(MySQL).
 API Integration: Integration with third-party APIs for extended functionality.

-## 🌍 Connect
-Feel free to explore the project and reach out for collaboration or discussion:

-GitHub
-Email